 Usually, the meal kits come frozen and ready to pop in the microwave.
 However, these meals usually do not taste like microwaved meals at all.
 Most taste like restaurant-quality food, and the ingredients are well worth the price.
 Not only that, but you can find a service that offers meals for any dietary preference.
 For example, Green Chef provides plant-based food delivery right to your door, making it perfect for vegans.

 Doing absolutely no work with your food is always an excellent idea.
 However, this isn’t always possible with most recipes from cookbooks or taught by instructors who care more about food quality and taste than how little effort it takes to make them.
 If you’re dead set on having no cooking at all, then consider the time required for each step of your recipe.
 Additionally, stay away from recipes that require complex processes such as pureeing, cutting up big pieces of food or drink, or anything else that will require you to get out more than one utensil and dirty more than just one plate.

 3. Opt For Healthy Convenience Food

 Why not opt for healthy convenience food?
-It’s probably more convenient than cooking, anyways.
+It’s probably more convenient than cooking, anyway.
 If you feel like eating something sweet or salty, try opting for chips or popcorn instead of candy or junk food.
 Many people eat unhealthy snacks because they’re the only thing available at the time, but if you keep these types of foods in your pantry, then you’ll never be tempted to stray from a healthier alternative.
-Furthermore, it’s highly recommended that everyone keeps some vanilla ice cream in their freezer at all times.
+Furthermore, it’s highly recommended that everyone keep some vanilla ice cream in their freezer at all times.
 You can eat it by itself, add it to your daily oatmeal, or eat it as a late-night treat.

 4. Cook In Bulk & Freeze It